shifty0g/Web-Libraries-Versions-Cheatsheet/README.md

 # Web Libraries Versions Cheatsheet
 A Cheatsheet for Discovering Components with Known Vulnerabilities in Web Applications

-Note: I didnt do the inital groundwork.
+Note: I didnt do the inital groundwork im just adding to it.
 Standing on the shoulder of giants.
 Thank you @corneacristian

 Input the following payloads into Web Browser's Console to check and validate the versions of components used within a specific website

 # All in One Special

-The Idea of this is to slap this badboy in the dev console on a webapp test to get a nice list to validate.
+The idea of this is to slap this badboy in the dev console on a webapp test to get a nice list to validate.
 Also gives you a nice screenshot for console too

 ```
 console.log('JQuery Version: ' + $.fn.jquery) & console.log('Lodash Version: ' + _.VERSION) & console.log('Moment Version:  moment.version) & console.log('Angular Version:  angular.version)
 ```

 ## jQuery